deepfence/ThreatMapper/docs/docs/threatmapper/operations/compliance.md

 You can preview the controls that will be run for each benchmark, and you can select an action to mask (or unmask) specific controls.

-Click **Start Scan** once you have completed your select.
+Click **Start Scan** once you have completed your selection.
 The Cloud Connector or Sensor Agent will then perform the scan and in due course, will submit the results to your ThreatMapper console.

 ## Inspecting Scan Results